endernoke/soular/docs/DATABASE.md

 - Use `CHECK` constraints for fields like `events.stage`.
 - Foreign key constraints ensure relational integrity.
 - Consider adding database-level validation for formats like email (though Supabase Auth handles this) or URL formats if needed.
+- Chat messages must have content and valid sender/chat references.
+- Chat room types must be one of: 'direct', 'event_organizers', 'event_participants'.

 ## Indexing Recommendations